 When we look at the city how much do we actually see?
 Donovan Christie's snapshots of the city cut and paste the objects of our everyday lives, bringing them into focus with acrylic and canvas.
 These paintings of the streets remind us of what surrounds us, what we walk past on the way to work, in the alleyway beside our favourite bar, or next door to the best coffee in town.
 They de-construct the blur of our day to day life, bringing the streets of Adelaide into view.

 From 1 until 20 May 2013

 Curated by Jemimah Davis | Featuring Zoe Woods and Sam Trevaskis

 Microanalysis showcased works by two South Australian emerging artists Zoe Woods and Sam Trevaskis, investigating the visible regularities of form found in the natural world.
 Each artist responds to their observations and presents rather contrasting outcomes, both visually and materially.

 Through her glass work, Zoe Woods alludes to the fantastic and exotic world of microscopic nature.
 The distortive and reflective qualities of thick glass explore patterns and forms found in our microscopic world.
 Her works are an investigation into the ability of the object to elicit the same feeling of wonder that is experienced when looking through a microscope lens.

-Sam investigates unexpected relationships between nature and the industrialised world through the abstract representation of camouflage.
+Sam's work investigates unexpected relationships between nature and the industrialised world through the abstract representation of camouflage.
 His work explores functions of patterns in nature: to disorient spatially, and to appear at once alluring, confusing and repellent.
-The juxtaposition of organic forms within a geometric composition alludes to the relationship between the natural world and our constructed one.
+The juxtaposition of organic forms within a geometric composition alludes to the relationship between the natural world and our constructed one

 BACK TO THE FUTURE (the year was 2009)